aguirre-matteo/nt/README.md

 `nt rm section/files`. `rm` bind to your vault.

 ### Tree
 `nt tree|lt section` Draws a tree view of your vault or a section of it.
+It will use `eza` if it's available.

 ## Configuration
 Each line in the config file is in the form "key=value".
 Here's an example config, with all the available options:

 ```
 vault=/home/username/Documents/vault # Must be manually set
-editor=nvim # If unset, will fallback to $EDITOR
+editor=nvim # Fallback to $EDITOR
+file-manager=yazi # Fallback to cd
 ```

 # Contributing